The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

 **No:** Use primals and demi-primal.
 **Unsure:** Do not delay demi-primal.

 There are also middle ground situations where you can "rush" through your primal summons casting only two spells for each.
-This allows you to benefit from the primal summoning damage (700 potency) while also compensating for the downtime by cutting out weaker spells.
+This allows you to benefit from the primal summoning damage (800 potency) while also compensating for the downtime by cutting out weaker spells.
 In endgame raiding, there are a lot of variables that surround this, making it a more advanced technique that is better done with precise timeline planning.
 However, it is common to do this in dungeons due to the frequent downtime between mob pulls.

-# Critical Hit vs Spell Speed Summoner Builds

-As mentioned, Summoner can either run low Spell Speed (2.48 or 2.46 GCD) or high Spell Speed (2.20 or 2.25 GCD).
-The low Spell Speed/high Critical Hit build tends to be better for most situations, as the spell speed build's effectiveness is more subject to encounter timelines.
-However, you can choose to run the spell speed build blindly and perform adequately regardless.
-Taking more sps scales down the cooldown for Summon Bahamut and Summon Phoenix.
-With enough time, you will be able to gain a usage of either.

-Note that a 2.48 GCD (474 Spell Speed or higher) is the slowest we can use to ensure we get six Astral Impulse/Fountain of Fire casts during demi-primal phases.
-Do not attempt to run 2.49 or 2.50 GCD, as that will result in a significant DPS loss.

-When choosing between builds, one key consideration is whether you intend to play other caster jobs.
-Red Mage is more compatible with little to no spell speed, while Black Mage is more compatible with high spell speed values.
-This makes Summoner arguably the best choice for being a "second caster" due to this gearing flexibility.

-Spell Speed lowers the cooldown of both Summon Bahamut and Summon Phoenix in order to gain more usages.
-Use Bahamut and Phoenix when they are available to capitalize on spellspeed.
-Delaying summoms to align with buffs results in lower damage in most circumstances.

-One issue players may experience from the cooldown reduction is a disjointed rotation because spell speed does not affect ability cooldowns like Energy Drain and Searing Light, which remain at 60 and 120 seconds.

-Keep these two abilities aligned with your party's buff windows.
-Use Energy Drain when it is available and delay Necrotize from odd minutes so that you can use four Necrotizes in even minute buff windows.
-Keep Searing Light with your party's buff windows.

 # Utility and Party Support